Google wants Chrome to offer instantaneous and native app-like experiences

 - Native File System API, which lets web apps read or save changes directly to files and folders on your device.
 This lets developers build web apps that can interact with files on the user’s local device, like IDEs, photo and video editors, text editors, and so on.

 Additionally, Google released new metrics including Largest Contentful Paint (how quickly users get to see the most meaningful page content) and Cumulative Layout Shift (how stable a page feels so users can start reading or interacting with its contents).
+The goal here is to give developers more ways of measuring their web apps.

 “We believe that these metrics, chosen based on your individual use case, can provide a holistic view of real user experience to web developers,” Almaer said.
 “And as we look to reward developers who go the extra mile, we’re exploring ways to surface and highlight quality signals across Search and Chrome’s UI with speed as a core metrics.
 We’ll be sharing more in the coming months.”